+Teachir ng Guide

+Identifying Data 2019/20

+Subject () Chromosomes. structure. functio n and evolutior ۱ Code 610441015

+Study programme Mestrado Universitario en Bioloxía Molecular, Celular e Xenética

+Desc riptors

+Cycle Period Ye ear Туре Credits

+Official Master's Degree e 2nd four-month period Fi irst Optional 3

+Language Spanish

+Teaching method Face-to-face

+Prerequisites

+Department Bioloxía

+Coordinador Mendez Felpeto, Josefina E-mail josefina.mendez z@udc.es

+Lecturers Mendez Felpeto, Josefina E-mail ail josefina.mendez@udc.es

+Web http://xenomar.es

-Teachin g Guide Identifying Data Subject () Chromosomes. structure. function and evolution Code 610441015 Study programme Mestrado Universitario en Bioloxía Molecular , Celular e Xenética Desc riptors Cycle Period Ye ear Туре Credits Official Master's Degree 2nd four-month period Fi rst Optativa 3 Language Spanish Teaching method Face-to-face Prerequisites Department Bioloxía Coordinador Mendez Felpeto, Josefina E-mail josefina.mendez@udc.es z@udc.es Lecturers Mendez Felpeto, Josefina E-mail josefina.mendez@udc.es z@udc.es Web http://xenomar.es ' General description This material is an advanced app oroach to the st udy of the eukaryotic c chromosome struct rural and dynamic point responsible for packaging, transmission, maintenance and regulation of DNA function in different cellular contexts system.
-The Contents aim to complete previous knowledge acquired by students in matters related to Genetics and Molecular Biology a the undergraduate or graduate studies, helping to establish a conceptual view from up state of the art research.
+General description This material is an advanced app proach to the st udy of the eukaryoti c chromosome structu ural and dynamic point responsible

+for packaging, transmission, maintenance and regulation of DNA function in different cellular contexts system.
+The Contents aim to complete previous knowledge acquired by students in matters related to Genetics and Molecular Biology the undergraduate or graduate studies, helping to establish a conceptual view from up state of the art research.

+Genetics and Molecular Biology at

+ate of the art research.

-Study programme competences Code Study programme competences A1 Skills of using usual techniques and instruments in the cellular, biological and molecular research: that are able to use techniques and instruments as well as understanding potentials of their uses and applications. А3 Skills of understanding the functioning of cells through the structural organization, biochemistry, gene expression and genetic variability.
+Study programme competences Code Study programme competences A1 Skills of using usual techniques and instruments in the cellular, biological and molecular research: that are able to use techniques and AT 10 instruments as well as understanding potentials of their uses and applications.
+A3 Skills of understanding the functioning of cells through the structural organization, biochemistry, gene expression and genetic variability.
 A6 Skills of understanding the functioning of cells through the structural organization, biochemistry, gene expression and genetic variability.
 A11 Skills of understanding the structure, dynamics and evolution of genomes and to apply tools necessary to his study.
 B1 Analysis skills to understand biological problems in connection with the Molecular and Cellular Biology and Genetics.
-B2 Skills of decision making for the problem solving: that are able to apply theoretical knowledges and practical acquired in the formulation of biological problems and the looking for solutions. В3 Skills of management of the information: that are able to gather and to understand relevant information and results, obtaining conclusions and to prepare reasoned reports on scientific and biotechnological questions B4 Organization and work planning skills: that are able to manage the use of the time as well as available resources and to organize the work in the laboratory.
+B2 Skills of decision making for the problem solving: that are able to apply theoretical knowledges and practical acquired in the formulation o biological problems and the looking for solutions.
+B3 Skills of management of the information: that are able to gather and to understand relevant information and results, obtaining conclusions and to prepare reasoned reports on scientific and biotechnological questions B4 Organization and work planning skills: that are able to manage the use of the time as well as available resources and to organize the wor in the laboratory.
 B5 Correct oral and written communication on scientific topics in the native language and at least in another International diffusion language.
 B6 Skills of team work: that are able to keep efficient interpersonal relationships in an interdisciplinary and international work context, with respect for the cultural diversity.
 B7 Personal progress skills : that are able to learn from freelance way, adapting to new situations, developing necessary qualities as the creativity, skills of leadership, motivation for the excellence and the quality.
 B9 Skills of preparation, show and defense of a work.
-C1 Skills of expressing correctly, so much of oral form as written, in the official languages of the autonomous region.
-C2 Skills of dominating the oral form expression and compression and written of a foreign language.
-C3 Skills of Using basic tools of the information technologies and communications (ICT) necessary to the exercise of his profession and for the apprenticeship over his life.
-C4 Skills of take place for the exercise of an open citizenship, highbrow, critic, committed, democratic and solidary, able to analyze the reality, diagnosing problems, formulating and to implement solutions based on the knowledge and oriented to common good.
-C5 Understanding the importance of the enterprising culture and to know means within reach of enterprising people.
-C6 Considering critically the knowledge, technologies and the available information to solve problems with which should face.
-C7 Assuming as a professional and citizen the importance of the apprenticeship over the life.
-C8 Considering the importance that the investigation has, the innovation and the technological development in the socioeconomic advance and cultural of the society.
+C1 Adequate oral and written expression in the official languages.
+C2 Mastering oral and written expression in a foreign language.
+C3 Using ICT in working contexts and lifelong learning.
+C4 Acting as a respectful citizen according to democratic cultures and human rights and with a gender perspective.
+C5 Understanding the importanceof entrepreneurial culture and the useful means for enterprising people.
+C6 Acquiring skills for healthy lifestyles, and healthy habits and routines.
+C7 Developing the ability to work in interdisciplinary or transdisciplinary teams in order to offer proposals that can contribute to a sustainable environmental, economic, political and social development.
+C8 Valuing the importance of research, innovation and technological development for the socioeconomic and cultural progress of society.